Manaslu Circuit Trek

 • Breakfast/Lunch/Dinner/Local cuisine

-Option 1: Manaslu Base Camp Hike
+Option 2: Hike to Manaslu Base Camp

 Trek Distance: 12km/ 7.4 miles